box/mojito/_docs/guides/integrating-with-box.md

 1. Set up [2-factor authentication](https://docs.box.com/docs/configuring-box-platform#section-2-set-up-two-factor-authentication) for your **Developer Account**.
 2. Set up [App Auth](https://docs.box.com/docs/app-auth).  **App Auth** allows your application to request OAuth 2.0 access tokens necessary to make calls to the **Box Content API**.
 2. Enable [App Users](https://docs.box.com/docs/configuring-box-platform#section-3-enabling-app-auth-and-app-users) for your Application.  **App User** is used for the **OAuth** of the **Box Content API**.
-3. Choose an enterprise to [grant access](https://docs.box.com/docs/configuring-box-platform#section-4-grant-access-in-enterprise-admin-console) to
+3. Choose an enterprise to [grant access](https://docs.box.com/docs/configuring-box-platform#section-4-grant-access-in-enterprise-admin-console) to.

-For more detailed info about the configuring Box Platform, click [here](https://docs.box.com/docs/configuring-box-platform)
+For more detailed info about the configuring Box Platform, click [here](https://docs.box.com/docs/configuring-box-platform).

 ### Note about the Public/Private key

-To authenticate the API key, you must create public/private keypair.
+To authenticate the API key, you must create public/private key pair.
 You would have created them in [Step 2](#configure-the-application-for-box-platform) above.  **Box** will store the public key and you will give **Mojito** the private key.

 >Note that Box documentation shows steps to create the key with `openssl genrsa -aes256 -out private_key.pem 2048`.
 If Oracle JDK is used to run Mojito, this will require `JCE` to be installed